INTERN PROGRAM

 Organization Name: Natural Stone Institute

-Works closely with: Membership Sales Manager, Marketing manager, and Communications Manager
+Works closely with: Membership Sales Manager, Marketing Director

 Organization Description: